-- Business Transactions – purchase and sales agreement, mergers, dissolutions.
+- Business Transactions – purchase and sales agreement, mergers, dissolutions

 - Business litigation/stockholder/stakeholder disputes

-- Assist in the negotiations of lease or purchase.
+- Assist in the negotiations of lease or purchase

 Cybersecurity and the protection of client/customer data are of paramount importance to businesses.
-Beyond the disruption to operations and the financial impact that a data breach can have on a business, there are a myriad of state, federal, and international laws governing data privacy that companies must know and follow or face huge fines and even criminal action.
-Kellam T. Parks, the principal of this area of law, has been writing and speaking on the topic of Cybersecurity/Data Privacy for years; frequently traveling across Virginia teaching other lawyers about their duties and what laws apply to them and their clients.
+Beyond the disruption to operations and the financial impact that a data breach can have on a business, there are myriad of state, federal, and international laws governing data privacy that companies must know and follow or face huge fines and even criminal action.
+Kellam T. Parks, the principal attorney in this area of law, has been writing and speaking on the topic of Cybersecurity/Data Privacy for years; frequently traveling across Virginia teaching other lawyers about their duties and what laws apply to them and their clients.
 Within this practice area, we handle: